dkrautha/canvas_grit_automation/docs/build_systems.md

 ## Nix

 Nix is the primary build system for the project.
-It is capable of reading in the poetry.lock file, sourcing the correct packages, and building a development environment and source distribution.
+A special flake modules is being use to read in the poetry.lock file, source the correct packages, and build a development environment and source distribution.
 It is also capable of building a docker image, which is the primary means for running the Sync application.

 The flake.nix file defines how the project itself is built, and you should mostly not need to touch it at all.